 This seems to be a science-themed newsletter this month with my next visit to Orcha in Cheshire.
 Orcha (the Organisation for the Review of Care and Health Apps) found themselves in need of photography content for their website.
 They had just moved into new lovely offices.
 I worked with Lucia, from Orcha, to create office lifestyle images of staff working together and collaborating.
 This shoot was a mixture of seeing a situation that was happening naturally, adding lighting and a little bit of direction and also orchestrating whole situations to look natural.
 I’ve created a case study here about this office lifestyle photoshoot.

-That’s everything for now – the next one will be along in April.
+That’s everything for now.
+The next one will be along in April.

 Bye for now – Claire.